ArdaDenizKara/YTSingleCrop/README.md

-Youtube Video Cropper
+Youtube Video Trimmer

-Youtube Video Cropper is a desktop application that allows you to download cropped YouTube videos within a specific time range.
+Youtube Video Trimmer is a desktop application that allows you to download cropped YouTube videos within a specific time range.
 Using yt-dlp and FFmpeg, it provides a user-friendly interface for trimming and downloading videos easily.

 🚀 Features